 Serving as plaintiff (with Sacramento County and the Environmental Defense Fund) in a lawsuit against East Bay Municipal District to prevent their taking American River water except under stipulated conditions.
 The 17-year legal battle resulted in a landmark decision setting minimum flow standards acceptable for fishery and recreational needs.

 The SARA Board of Directors meets every third Tuesday of the month (except for August) at 7 p.m. at the SARA office (8836 Greenback Lane, Suite C Orangevale, CA 95662).
 August is generally a board vacation month.
 In December the SARA Annual Meeting (the first Saturday in December) serves as the SARA board meeting.
 Members and guests are welcome to attend board meetings.
+Please note, beginning in April 2020 some meetings have been conducted virtually via ZOOM.
+Contact us to confirm the meeting's location or if you wish to receive an agenda.

 American River and Parkway photography by Guy Galante.